susam/mintotp/README.md

     QR-Code:otpauth://totp/alice:bob?secret=ZYTYYE5FOAGW5ML7LRWUL4WTZLNJAMZS
     ```

-    Note that the secret key in the URI is same as the secret key we
+    Note that the secret key in the URI is the same as the secret key we
     used in the previous sections.

  4. Now enter this command to extract the secret key from the QR code